 - An estimated 10% of all licensed drivers, including almost 20% of teenage drivers, were pulled over by law enforcement officers.

-- In 7% of the stops the driver or vehicle were searched.
+- In 7% of the stops, the driver or vehicle was searched.
 Black and Hispanic motorists (11% each) were more likely than whites (5%) to be physically searched or have their vehicles searched.
-In almost 90 percent of such searches the police found no evidence of criminal wrongdoing.
+In almost 90% of such searches, the police found no evidence of criminal wrongdoing.

-This study suggests that even though it is a small percentage, police misconduct does exist and it is more prevalent towards minorities.
-Minorities are almost twice as likely to be stopped and to be searched by police as white Americans.
+This study suggests that even though it is a small percentage, police misconduct does exist, and it is more prevalent toward minorities.
+Minorities are almost twice as likely to be stopped and to be searched by the police as white Americans.
 Don’t let your case become another statistic.
 Do something about your unlawful/illegal search and bring justice to a problem that seems largely overlooked by local authorities.